cpul5338/TensegritySpineInverseKinematics/README.md

 TensegritySpineInverseKinematics
 ================================

+*THIS REPOSITORY IS DEPRECATED.
+CURRENT WORK IS ONGOING AT https://github.com/BerkeleyExpertSystemTechnologiesLab/ultra-spine-simulations.

 MATLAB code for calculating and rendering inverse kinematics of a tensegrity spine, based on the standard Flemons spine model.

 No license yet - will be moved from public domain to (something else) soon.